aalexcruzz/bash/README.md

 0 */10 * * * /opt/services/CertificateExpirationDay.sh AliasName MetricName
 ```

-Once these parameters are defined, depending on the selected attack mode... everything necessary will be displayed automatically.
+Once these parameters are defined, everything necessary will be deployed automatically.